 \section{The Quantum Gauge Group and its Action on Quantum Connections}

-The other purpose of this paper is to present an {\it ad hoc} definition of the quantum gauge group for a given qpb and its action on the space of qpcs and the spaces of induced qlc.
-We will deal with all of these in this section.
-We are quite interested in the action of the quantum gauge group on qpcs because as the reader can check on \cite{sald3}, one of our final goals is to develop Yang--Mills theory in Durdevich's framework and for that it is necessary classifying qpcs via gauge transformations.
+In addition to the aim mentioned earlier of studying associated qvb's and its induced structures, the other purpose of this paper is to present an {\it ad hoc} definition of the quantum gauge group for a given qpb with a differential calculus and studying its action on the space of qpc's, as well as on the space of induced qlc's.
+We address all of these topics in this section.
+We are particularly interested in the action of the quantum gauge group on qpc's because, as was discussed at the introduction, the final goal of our research is to develop a Yang--Mills theory in Durdevich's framework, and for that it is necessary to classify qpc's via gauge transformations.

-Our definition of the quantum gauge group will be inspired by the one presented in \cite{br} and for that we need to start defining the {\it quantum translation map} \cite{br, micho4, micho5}.
+Our definition of the quantum gauge group is inspired by the one presented in \cite{br}, and for that we need to discuss first the {\it quantum translation map} \cite{br, micho4, micho5}.